How to Deal With Acne Problems At 30

 This month, I finally caved and decided to go on the lowest dose of spironolactone (25 mg per day) to balance out my hormone levels.
 I admitted to myself that my acne-prone skin needs the extra help—I’m still going to be concentrating on eating a ton of fiber and doing everything I can to keep my period regular, but my breakouts have become debilitating, and it’s time I treat acne with medication.

 If you, too, are suffering from self-esteem issues due to hormonal acne, I encourage you to speak with your dermatologist to figure out different treatment options, topically and/or orally.
+It really is one of the best ways to deal with hormonal fluctuations.

-Try LED light therapy
+Try LED Light Therapy

 I was amazed at the difference in my visible acne the first time I used the Dr. Dennis Gross DRx SpectraLite FaceWare Pro (see below).
 The red light therapy reduced the redness from my acne, rosacea, and dermatitis tremendously, and I’ve been a big believer in LED light therapy ever since.